 On this page

-Monkeypox is a rare disease that is caused by infection with monkeypox virus, a DNA virus.
+Mpox (monkeypox) is a rare disease that is caused by infection with mpox virus, a DNA virus.
 With the eradication of smallpox in 1980 and subsequent cessation of smallpox vaccination, it has emerged as the most important orthopoxvirus.
-Monkeypox occurs sporadically in central and western parts of Africa’s tropical rainforest.
+Mpox occurs sporadically in central and western parts of Africa’s tropical rainforest.

 There are two distinct viral clades; one found in the Congo basin of central Africa, and the other in west Africa.

-As monkeypox is related to the virus causing smallpox, vaccines designed for smallpox will provide a level of protection.
-Previous data from Africa suggests that previous vaccines against smallpox may be up to 85% effective in preventing monkeypox infection.
+As mpox is related to the virus causing smallpox, vaccines designed for smallpox will provide a level of protection.
+Previous data from Africa suggests that previous vaccines against smallpox may be up to 85% effective in preventing mpox infection.